 Ideal for: Home Business Owners.
 High budget.

-If you are an amateur or a professional with a big budget, this might be your perfect choice.
+If you’re an amateur or a professional with a big budget, this might be your perfect choice.
 However, for beginners, this machine is a bit pricey.

 Janome MB-4S is the perfect four-needle embroidery machine for all of you wanting to embroider hats and t-shirts.
-It even has a single head accessory for better working on caps and several hoops to choose from for your t-shirts.
+It even has a single head accessory for better working on caps and several hoops to choose from for your different pieces of clothing shirts and t-shirts.
 This unit makes it ideal for sewists who need a specific machine for this matter.

 With this multi-needle machine, you won’t need to flatten any more caps or hats before performing on them, saving you loads of time to invest in other tasks.